 If you do need to submit a support request on behalf of your client, please provide us with one of the two email addresses listed above.
 That way, we can first verify with the client that we are permitted to discuss their account with you.

-NOTE: Our support team is only limited to discussing account-specific information with the verified account holder.
+NOTE: Our support team is limited to discussing account-specific information with the verified account holder.
 However, we are always available to answer general questions about WooPayments functionality.